Goodness! Gracious!

 Here is a field description:

-Habitat: Solitary to scattered, occasionally two found contiguous or conjoined, in open, sandy, predominantly blue grama (Bouteloua gracilis) grassland soil (pH=7.3 +/-) in pi¤on/juniper woodlands, up to 10 meters ouside of tree drip-line.
+Habitat: Solitary to scattered, occasionally two found contiguous or conjoined, in open, sandy, predominantly blue grama (Bouteloua gracilis) grassland soil (pH=7.3 +/-) in Piñon/Juniper woodlands, up to 10 meters ouside of tree drip-line.
 Not noticed inside drip-line.
 Fruitbody forming cracked "mushrump" in soil, not extending more than 1-2 cm above edge of crack.
-Cracked soil settling down around fruitbody with rain, leaving fruitbody partially to fully exposed on the soil surface.
+Cracked soil settling down around fruitbody with rain, leaving fruitbody partially to fully free and exposed on the soil surface.
 Fruitbody persistent, slowly weathering down over time.

 Click here for images of it in the field.